Images Depicted Range in Maturity & Container Size

-The leaves emerge in groups of three or four, and stand out against the upright, reddish stems.
+The leaves emerge in groups of three or four and stand out against the upright, reddish stems.
 An amazing house plant for a beginner grower.
-This semi succulent would look great in a room with bright indirect sunlight.
-As the tropical plant grows the stems have a dropping effect that would make it great for a hanging basket.
+This semi-succulent would look great in a room with bright indirect sunlight.
+As the tropical plant grows, the stems have a dropping effect, making it great for a hanging basket.

 |Mature Height:||11 to 18 Inches|